|Nutritional Guidelines (per serving)|

 Add a three-colored sugar rim to a small tumbler or margarita glass: Begin by wetting a third of the rim with a lime wedge, then roll it in green sugar.
 Wet an adjoining third of the glass with the lime and roll it in white sugar.
 Repeat with the last third of the rim, this time rolling it in red sugar.

-In a mixing glass or cocktail shaker filled with ice, pour the tequila, fruit juices and soda.
+In a mixing glass or cocktail shaker filled with ice, pour the tequila and fruit juices.

 - If you want to serve this cocktail over ice, it's best to use fresh ice in the glass.
 The ice used to mix the drink will be broken down from agitation and dilute the drink faster.